ktorio/ktor/README.md

 ## Inspirations

 Kotlin web frameworks such as Wasabi and Kara, which are currently deprecated.

+## Reporting Security Vulnerabilities

+If you find a security vulnerability in Ktor, we kindly request that instead of using our public issue tracker, you instead reach out to the JetBrains security team via our [responsible disclosure process](https://www.jetbrains.com/legal/terms/responsible-disclosure.html).